 So I was 19 — freed from Catholic school and finally able to express my pent-up atheism.
 I realized religion was bullshit the first day of 7th grade.
 No loving God would have permitted Mrs. Smith to teach children.

 First paper at ASU: I write 10 almost-researched pages on biblical quotes confederates used to rationalize slavery.
 There’s a long list.
 Jesus even talked about the proper way to beat a slave.

 No mentions in the bible that slavery was sinful or that slave owners were going to hell.
 Can’t wear linen and wool in the same coat, or eat lobster, but go ahead and beat your slaves and heaven can be yours.
-Talk about bullshit…
+Jesus fucking christ on a cross who can follow that bullshit…

 I hand in the paper with a big dumb smile on my face.
 The title was something like: “The Confederates had God on their Side.”

 The professor looks down at the paper, scans the title and looks up at my pink, sweaty face.
 She is clearly very uncomfortable.
 I’m still smiling like an idiot.

 When I got the paper back — a big fat “D” was scrawled at the top.
 Every paragraph was covered in angry red ink pointing out all errors in fact and thought.
 In a couple of places her pen went through the paper.

 Did I mention that she was African-American and had a southern accent?